mcl0vinit/rove/infra/fly/devbox/README.md

 # Fly Devbox

-This directory defines the first Fly-based Rove substrate: a small CPU devbox image with Nix, SSH, and your baked-in `portable-linux` dotfiles baseline.
+This directory defines the first Fly-based Rove substrate: a small CPU machine image with Nix, SSH, and a portable terminal-tooling baseline.

 ## What this image is for

 - boot a ready-to-use remote machine quickly
 - let project-specific flakes define language runtimes and app dependencies
-- keep your portable shell, tmux, and editor defaults in the image instead of replaying Home Manager on every boot
+- keep portable shell/tooling defaults in the image instead of replaying Home Manager on every boot
-- keep the base image focused on remote-dev primitives:
+- keep the base image focused on machine-access primitives:
   - `nix`
   - `git`
   - `gh`